Table of Contents

 SCALP MICROPIGMENTATION VS HAIR TRANSPLANT, WHICH IS BETTER?

-Hair loss can be caused by hormones, genetics, food, or stress as we age.
+As we age, hair loss can be caused by hormones, genetics, food, or stress.
 Luckily, there are solutions available, including hair transplants and scalp micropigmentation.
 Hair transplants involve surgery where hair is taken from a donor site and transplanted onto balding spots.
 In contrast, scalp micropigmentation is a hairline tattoo that creates the appearance of hair follicles without surgery.

 While hair transplants offer a permanent solution, scalp micropigmentation is a safer and less invasive alternative.
 Both options can provide natural-looking results for individuals with minimal hair loss or thinning hair.

-Hair transplants can be performed using two techniques, follicular unit transplantation and follicular unit extraction, depending on the type and quantity of scarring.
+Depending on the kind and amount of scarring, hair transplants can be done using either follicular unit transplantation or follicular unit extraction techniques.
 Choosing between hair transplant surgery and scalp micropigmentation depends on personal preference, budget, and the best solution for each individual’s hair loss.

 WHAT IS SCALP MICROPIGMENTATION?